What they want: Biden and Xi are looking for clarity in an increasingly difficult relationship

 The Biden administration has signaled it wants to reopen military-to-military communications that have largely ceased after then-House Speaker Nancy Pelosi visited Taiwan in August 2022, the first visit by a U.S. House speaker to the self-ruled island since Rep. Newt Gingrich in 1997.
 Beijing considers Taiwan, a self-governed island of 23 million people, to be part of Chinese territory and vows to unify with it, by force if necessary.

+Biden "is determined to see the reestablishment of military-to-military ties because he believes it's in the U.S. national security interest," his national security adviser, Jake Sullivan, said Sunday on CBS' "Face the Nation."
+The top U.S. military officer told reporters Friday in Toyko that he has conveyed to China his hopes to resume that stalled communication.
+"I'm hopeful," said the chairman of the Joint Chiefs of Staff, Gen. CQ Brown Jr.

-The U.S. administration has also signaled that it will hammer home that it seeks no change to the status quo in Taiwan.
+Meanwhile, the U.S. administration has signaled it will hammer home that it seeks no change to the status quo in Taiwan.
 Washington recognizes Beijing as the government of China and does not have diplomatic relations with Taiwan.
 But China has perceived American contact with Taiwan as encouragement to make the island’s decades-old de facto independence permanent.
 Concern about the issue is heightened as Taiwan prepares to hold presidential elections in January.

 Biden is also expected to let Xi know that he wants China to use its burgeoning sway over Iran to make clear that Tehran or its proxies should not take action that could lead to expansion of the Israel-Hamas war.
 Biden's administration believes the Chinese, a big buyer of Iranian oil, have considerable leverage with Iran, which is a major backer of Hamas.